Transcripts

 Academic Testing

-For those programs that do require testing, examination scores must be submitted directly by the testing agency to the Office of Graduate Admission to complete the application process.
+Applicants who opt to provide testing must have scores submitted directly by the testing agency to the Office of Graduate Admission.
 Scores are valid from the date taken for five (5) years.
-In addition, test scores will be reviewed once and only once.
+In addition, test scores will be reviewed once.
 Students may not submit new scores after admission in order to be reconsidered for merit aid.

 Suffolk University's code for ETS test scores is 3771.
 No department code is needed for GRE test-takers.

-Suffolk University's codes for the GMAT are program-dependent, as follows:
+Suffolk University's codes for the GMAT are program-dependent:

 English Proficiency

-International applicants must submit proof of English proficiency via successful completion of the TOEFL, IELTS, or PTE-Academic.
+International applicants must submit proof of English proficiency via successful completion of Duolingo, TOEFL, IELTS, Michigan English Test, or PTE-Academic.
 Additional details, including exemption criteria, can be found on the International Students page.

 Interviews